Natalie has been an online writer for over two years. Her articles often focus on species conservation and pet care.

-There are four main colours of Miniature Schnauzer—salt and pepper, black and silver, all black and all white.
-There have historically been Schnauzers in other colours, such as liver and parti colour, but although these are still bred today they are not generally accepted for exhibitions.
+There are four main colors of Miniature Schnauzer—salt and pepper, black and silver, all black and all white.
+There have historically been Schnauzers in other colors, such as liver and parti-color, but although these are still bred today, they are not generally accepted for exhibitions.

 One area of controversy is the white Miniature Schnauzer.
-Although recognised by the World Canine Organisation, they are not accepted for shows by the American or Canadian Kennel Clubs.
-There is dispute regarding the origins of the white version, relating to whether they come from the genes of the recognised breed or whether they are the result of modifications.
+Although recognized by the World Canine Organisation, they are not accepted for shows by the American or Canadian Kennel Clubs.
+There is a dispute regarding the origins of the white version, relating to whether they come from the genes of the recognized breed or whether they are the result of modifications.

 Famous Miniature Schnauzers

-There are a number of famous Miniature Schnauzers, either belonging to well known personalities or celebrities in their own right!
+There are a number of famous Miniature Schnauzers, some of which belong(ed) to well-known personalities, and some of which are (or were) celebrities in their own right!

-One well known Miniature Schnauzer is Atticus M. Finch, who took part in a 48 high peak challenge with his owner, newspaper reporter Tom Ryan, for charity.
+- Atticus M. Finch: One well-known Miniature Schnauzer is Atticus M. Finch, who took part in a 48 high peak challenge with his owner, newspaper reporter Tom Ryan, for charity.
 The book Following Atticus was written about their experience.